 - Part cooling is not necessary.

 - Print using an enclosure

 - First layer adhesion is key to stop the part lifting and failing.
-Minimise this by adjusting some of the following;
+Minimize this by adjusting some of the following;

 - Stringing can be a challenge so you should adjust your retraction settings (print retraction spikes) and consider “Avoid crossing outline for travel movements” in Slicers like Simply 3D.